tymyrddin/red-basic/source/docs/application/ZAP.md

 Zed Attack Proxy is used to detect vulnerabilities present on any web server and try to remove them.

 * Open the application through the terminal or by clicking on the icon
-* Yes, persist the sessio
+* Yes, persist the session
 * Enter target web address in the green highlighted box and click attack
 * Wait few minutes and analyse results